 It would seem, again and again, that these subatomic particles were conscious in their own way, would be aware of human thought or consciousness, and would dance according to the music of our intent!
 Nonlocally, across great distances, and in synchrony with their remote dance partners!

 As you can imagine, this greatly divided the physicists.
 Some refused to believe these results were real.
 Some decided to play it safely and stick to conventional particle physics.
 But others, greatly daring pioneers we now call quantum physicists, chose to pursue this controversial and belief-shattering line of evidence and research.

 They are my quantum superheroes.
-And I have been a groupie for about thirty-five years now.
+And I have been a groupie for over thirty-five years now.
 I have been trying to read what they find, as soon as I hear about it.
 And I have been synthesizing their research with what I know from other disciplinary consciousness studies and the field of psychology, and from what I have learned from ancient wisdom or direct experience.